Vityyy/FUSE_fileSystem/README.md

 ---

 ### 📖 Theoretical Component
-Theoretical answers _(for the assignature Operating Systems (7508), Méndez–Fresia)_ and documentation are available in the `fisopfs.md` file included in this repository.
+Theoretical answers and documentation are available in the `fisopfs.md` file included in this repository.

 ---